 Mary Yee, VP Marketing, PlayStation

 Theatrical marketing is as high stakes as it gets – all blood, sweat and tears are focused on people seeing a film within a narrow three day period.
 Success on opening weekend generally assures profitability and a long life for the movie.
-How are film marketers working to engineer a practically fool-proof launch campaign?
-What are trends in storytelling and technique?
-What are distribution strategies for campaigns across platforms?
-Studio marketing presidents share their war stories.
+How are film marketers working to engineer a practically foolproof launch campaign?
+What distribution strategies are most successful?
+Studio marketing presidents share their trials and tribulations.